Ghanaati-Education

 Ghanaati Education translates these biological and clinical insights into structured learning and training modules.

-Through an innovative 3D visualization approach based on radiological diagnostics (CBCT and CT), CSR can be detected at an early stage.
-The application of GOWH as an innovative regenerative and reconstructive surgical concept enables jawbone areas to be revitalized.
+Using an innovative three-dimensional visualization approach based on radiological diagnostics (CBCT and CT), hypodense structures—including the Covered Socket Residuum (CSR)—as well as hyperdense jaw bone alterations following tooth extraction can be reliably detected.
+The application of ARENA-Protocol™ as an innovative regenerative and reconstructive surgical concept enables jawbone areas to be revitalized.

-To generate robust scientific data, each patient’s medical condition is carefully evaluated using a comprehensive medical questionnaire developed by Professor Ghanaati.
-This assessment begins prior to surgery and continues for up to one year post-surgery.
-The resulting data provides valuable insights into the systemic medical impact of CSR surgeries, allowing us to continually refine our methods and improve patient outcomes.
+To generate robust scientific data, each patient’s medical condition is systematically assessed using a comprehensive medical questionnaire developed by Professor Ghanaati.
+This evaluation begins prior to surgery and continues for up to one year postoperatively.
+The resulting data provide valuable insights into the systemic medical effects of ARENA-Protocol™–related procedures, enabling continuous refinement of the approach and ongoing improvement of patient outcomes.

-Dentists and surgeons gain a deep understanding of CSR and GOWH – from identifying biological healing patterns to implementing them clinically.
+Dentists and Oral Surgeons gain a deep understanding of CSR and ARENA-Protocol™ – from identifying biological healing patterns to implementing them clinically.

 This integrative approach unites scientific evidence, surgical precision, and systemic health awareness, forming the foundation of modern biologically guided regenerative dentistry and surgery.